Use Power BI and serverless Synapse SQL pool to analyze Azure Cosmos DB data with Synapse Link

 SynapseLinkBI-ondemand.sql.azuresynapse.netwithin the Server field.
 In this example, SynapseLinkBI is name of the workspace.
 Replace it if you have given a different name to your workspace.
 Select Direct Query for data connectivity mode and then OK.

-Select the preferred authentication method such as Azure AD.
+Select the preferred authentication method such as Microsoft Entra ID.

 Select the RetailCosmosDB database and the RetailSales, StoreDemographics views.